mhofherr/TaskPaperManager/README.rst

 -  Provide a weekly review report (pdf, html, markdown)
 -  verify validity of required tags
 -  set a @note tag if task has associated notes
+-  optionally: create a backup before modifying the todo list

 Build Status
 ------------